SciBorgs/SciGuides/projects/DifferentialDriveBasic.md

 // in curvature drive, the robot moves similarly to arcade, but curves towards the desired direction as if it were a car drive.curvatureDrive(xbox.getLeftY(), xbox.getRightX(), true);
 ```

+## Further

+Congratulations!
+You've programmed a very simple differentrial drive robot that can be manually controlled.
+For more features, such as auto routines and localization, see the [Advanced Differential Drive Project](./DifferentialDriveAdvanced.md).